torbsd/torbsd.github.io/prospective.md

 * New York Internet relays: [NYI](https://nyi.net/) offered to provision and host two high-capacity Tor relays near the core of the Internet.  __TDP__ would configure the relays and maintain access to them; NYI staff would be enlisted to operate them;
 * OpenBSD armv7 relay network: continue our work on bootable flash images based on OpenBSD that work on SoC-style computers (BeagleBone, RasPI, _etc_.);
-* Running an [OpenBSD/macppc](https://www.openbsd.org/macppc.html) relay to enhance bug-finding for __TDP__ and the [BSD Buildbot](https://buildbot.pixelminers.net/) on a non-standard hardware platform for Tor;
+* Running [OpenBSD/macppc](https://www.openbsd.org/macppc.html) and/or [OpenBSD/sparc64](https://www.openbsd.org/sparc64.html) relays to enhance bug-finding for __TDP__ and the [BSD Buildbot](https://buildbot.pixelminers.net/) as non-standard hardware platforms for Tor;

 <a id="advocacy">__ADVOCACY & PUBLICITY__</a>

 * [Open letter to BSD firms to run relays](https://torbsd.github.io/corp-relays.html): There are many large corporations that rely on BSD code and infrastructure, including WhatsApp, Juniper and NetFlix.
-Following Mozilla's lead in running Tor relays as a business entity, __TDP__ would query these firms through our wide network of contacts and work at convincing them to run relays themselves.
+Following Mozilla's lead in running Tor relays as a business entity, __TDP__ would query these firms through our wide network of contacts and work at convincing them to run relays themselves. __TDP__ would provide assistance but the relays would be maintained by the respective entity;
 * Publicity materials for conferences, including a generic __TDP__ business card and stickers: The great weakness of __TDP__ since inception is publicity.
 The focus has been exclusively on development and conference presentations.
 With some publicity, __TDP__ could have a significant impact on the BSD community as the target audience.

 {{footer.md}}